Reaper1994/fantasy-football-club/README.md

-# Fantasy football Cub -Interview test
+# Fantasy Football Cub - Sample Project

-We have football teams .
+We have football teams.
 Each team has a name, country, money balance and players.
-Each player has name and surname.
+Each player has a name and surname.
 Teams can sell/buy players.